In Cool§

 • :x

 Takes as an argument the number of matches to return, stopping once the specified number of matches has been reached.
-The value must be a Numeric or a Range; other values will cause .match to return a Failure containing X::Str::Match::x exception.
+The value must be a Numeric or a Range; other values will cause .match to return a Failure containing an X::Str::Match::x exception.

 Examples: